Maiikiru/Cracker-Barrel-Peg-Solver/readme.md

 Yes, there are a couple of ways that this could still be improved.

 <ul>
     <li>You could use a <a href="https://en.wikipedia.org/wiki/Bidirectional_search">bi-directional BFS</a> to cut the search time from n^d to 2(n^(d/2)) as the latter is oftentimes cheaper.
-The reason I did not do this is because I did not know the ending states beforehand and so I could not start the search from the end (without cheating).</li>
+The reason I did not do this is because I did not know the ending states beforehand and so I could not start the search from the end (without cheating and knowing the solutions beforehand).</li>
     <li>You could use a heuristic and perform a best-first search to only expand upon states that look good.
-The reason that I did not do this is because finding a consistent, admissible heuristic is genuinely difficult as there is easy way to really say that a state is "good".s</li>
+The reason that I did not do this is because finding a consistent, admissible heuristic is genuinely difficult as there is easy way to really say that a state is "good".</li>
     <li>Since the number of states in this game is definitely finite as there is only 2^15 = 32768 different states.
 Lets suppose that each state can go to 4 different states (a reasonable estimate as some have more some have less).<br>
     If each state is 2 bytes as mentioned previously, then we will have 2^15(different states) * 2^2(4 states) * 2^1(bytes) = 2^17 = 262,144 bytes or about 262KB.<br>
     This is obviously dirt cheap and definitely in the realm of possibility for a <a href="#LUT">LUT</a>.
 The reason that I did not do so is because it felt like cheating.
 You basically already knew the answer before you even started the computation.
 The only work that was done was to compose the answer that you already knew.<br>